japila-books/apache-spark-internals/docs/storage/DiskBlockManager.md

 * DiskBlockManager is requested to <<getFile, getFile>>, initialize the <<subDirs, subDirs>> internal registry, and to <<doStop, doStop>>

-* BlockManager is requested to xref:storage:BlockManager.adoc#registerWithExternalShuffleServer[register with an external shuffle server]
+* BlockManager is requested to storage:BlockManager.md#registerWithExternalShuffleServer[register with an external shuffle server]

 == [[subDirsPerLocalDir]][[subDirs]] File Locks for Local Block Store Directories